 Treatment that generally would have required multiple treatments, can now be completed in a single appointment - ie same day crowns.

-Due to the scanning and milling technology, the accuracy of the completed milled fabricated products is very high.
-This allows for more precision and control by the dentist and generally can achieve better results as a consequence.
+Due to the scanning and milling technology, the accuracy of the completed milled fabricated products for your dental crown is very high.
+This allows for more precision and control by the dentist and generally can achieve better resulting dental crown as a consequence.

-The cerec eliminates the need for temporary treatment.
-Many procedures in dentistry using traditional methods will require 2 or 3 trips to the surgery.
+The cerec dental crown eliminates the need for temporary treatment.
+Many procedures in dentistry using traditional dental crown methods will require 2 or 3 trips to the surgery.
 In the meantime, temporary treatment and solutions need to be placed for the patient to carry on with normal biting and chewing activities.
 Often temporary solutions, by their very nature, can be quite inconvenient, suffering issues such as breaks, cracks and difficulty keeping the area clean.
-The use of cerec dental and one day crowns treatment eliminates the need for any temporary solutions and with it, the problems associated with that treatment.
+On top of this many people comment how temporary crowns look horrible.
+The use of cerec dental crowns and one day crowns treatment eliminates the need for any temporary solutions and with it, the problems associated with that treatment.

-There can be same day crown disadvantages however, and these should be considered
+There can be cerec crown or same day crown disadvantages however, and these should be considered

 Dentista Dental Centre has always been at the forefront of technology in the industry.
 We were also the first provider of the new way to perform scale and cleans with the EMS Airflow!
 Master to the Morley and Noranda area.
 We also provide the new Zoom in chair whitening technology for our teeth whitening treatment.
 At Dentista, we have had a dental clinic at Camboon Roaad Noranda since 1992!
-We have over 50 years experience between our dentists, who have all been trained at the University of Western Australia and have gone on to do either masters or GIDE cosmetic training both in Australia and Internationally.
-To find out more about our dentists, Please see our pages for Dr Carla Graneri, Dr Brian Hurwitz, Dr Saul Todres or Dr Francis Fong.
+The dentists have all been trained at the University of Western Australia and have gone on to do either masters or GIDE cosmetic training both in Australia and Internationally.
+To find out more about our dentists, Please see our pages for Dr Carla Graneri, Dr Ellie Knight, Dr Saul Todres or Dr Paul Mueller.

 Disadvantages of cerec crowns also include some complex cases which involve fractures below the gum, in this instance a traditional crown is recommended over the Cerec.